-- Understand the legal rules at play in specific professional fields of international relations (diplomacy, humanitarian aid, NGOs...)
+- Understand the legal rules at play in specific professional fields of international law and international relations (diplomacy, humanitarian aid, NGOs...).

-International Law is the law of the international community and in our globalized world, it is an expanding field and international politics cannot be understood today without some knowledge of the legal constraints bearing on it.
+International Law is the law of the international community.
+In our globalized world, it is an expanding field and international politics cannot be understood today without some knowledge of the legal constraints bearing on it.

 With this International Law MicroMasters program, you’ll master the language and institutions of international law.
-The MicroMasters program will give you a clear understanding of the ways by which international law exists as a legal order and bears on domestic governance (human rights), war (law of armed conflicts) and the economy (investment law).
+The MicroMasters program will give you a clear understanding of the ways by which international law exists as a legal order and bears on domestic governance (human rights), war (law of armed conflict), migration (asylum and refugee law) and the economy (investment law).
 You’ll learn to decode international news from a legal perspective and to understand the legal rules at play in specific professional fields of international relations (diplomacy, humanitarian aid, NGOs...).

 Cursos en este programa